ei8fdb/Build-Low-Cost-User-Research-Lab/TheResearchStudios/TheEquipment.md

 This allowed us to change the point of view of the camera, but keep it secure.

-## IPEVO VZ-1 VGA/USB Dual-Mode Document camera
+## IPEVO VZ-1 VGA/USB Document camera
 The [IPEVO VZ-1 camera](https://www.ipevo.com/prods/IPEVO-VZ-1-HD-VGA-USB-Document-Camera) is a document camera (sometimes called a "visualiser").

-It is a real-time image capture camera - it allows you to put something on the table and then top display it on a computer screen.
+It is a real-time image capture camera - it allows you to put something on the table and then top display it on a computer screen - we've called this the "DocCam".

 During user research sessions we sometimes need to test with things which are not on computer such as: